 The Way You Build Your Track

-Arrangements can often contain inefficient effect chains where a bunch of devices could just be removed or merged without altering the final sound.
-Ideally you should not bother, but every device on the desktop takes valuable CPU time.
+Arrangements can often contain inefficient effect chains, where several devices could just be removed or merged without altering the final sound.
+Ideally, you don't need to bother, but every device on the desktop takes valuable CPU time.
 Here are some tips:

-- Combinations of Stereo-Detune and Stereo-Enhancer can often be merged into one.
+- You can often merge combinations of Stereo-Detune and Stereo-Enhancer into one.

 - Compressors can make you believe that the sound is more powerful.
 Try bypassing them to see if they are really necessary.
 Sometimes just increasing the volume achieves the same effect.

 - The Heisenberg can be very CPU intensive.
 Try to minimise their amount in your arrangement or, if you don't need any Heisenberg specific feature, use the less CPU intensive Pulverisateur to create your sound.

 - Quantum as a multi-band compressor is mainly used for mastering and to alter the dynamic of specific frequency bands in complex sounds.
 If you do not need these features, replace it with Gravity, which uses way less CPU.

 - When using Curve, switch off the filters you don't need.

 - Switch the spectrum analyser in Quantum and Curve off once you've adjusted their settings.